Luca-Panza/Luca-Panza/README.md

 ###  🙋‍♂️ **About Me**
 <li> 💡 I enjoy exploring new technologies and solving problems through coding.
-<li> 🎓 I'm in the final stages of my Electrical Engineering - Robotics and Industrial Automation degree at UFJF.
+<li> 🎓 I'm pursuing a degree in Computer Science at UFJF.
-<li> 💻 I have recently completed my full-stack web development program at Driven Education.
-<li> 🌱 I’m currently learning Phyton and C++.
+<li> 🌱 I’m currently learning Java and C++.
 <li> 📫 You can reach me on <a href="https://www.linkedin.com/in/luca-rodrigues-panza/" target="_blank">LinkedIn</a>.

 ### 👨‍💻 **Technologies**